nortonsolutions/redrockCodecamp/readme.deployment.md

 ## To Deploy Website

 1. Get the node_modules from the freeCodeCamp-node_modules repository and extract to a node_modules directory off the project root
-2. Make a copy of the .env.default and name it .env
+2. In the project root, make a copy of the .env.default and name it .env
-3. Change any setting such as DEBUG=false to DEBUG=true, you can add a PORT=80 and NODE_ENV='production'
+3. In the .env, change any setting such as DEBUG=false to DEBUG=true, you can add a PORT=80 and NODE_ENV='production'
 4. In the root directory run 'gulp build'
 5. In the root directory run 'gulp serve' optionally you can run 'gulp' for a development deployment